-Chairperson, Professor Professors

-- M. Wiles - B. Kapoor, A. Rojo,

-- K. Thomas

-- H. Bobr-Tylingo,

-- E. Unturbe

-The Biology Department offers programs to fulfill the requirements of the following degrees:

-- 1. the general degree of Bachelor of Science, with a concentration in biology. - 2. the degree of Bachelor of Science with a major in biology and. - 3. the degree of Bachelor of Science with honors in biology.

-In addition, the Department also prepares students for the professional studies of Medicine and Dentistry.

-Students intending to take an honors degree in Biology should consult the chairperson or a member of the department before completing registration.

-Students completing a concentration in biology should be able to understand most of the disciplines of the subject and be capable of teaching or doing technical work in biological, paramedical or health science fields after appropriate on-job training.
-Students finishing a major in biology should be capable of undertaking graduate level work in biology either after a further year of honors work or after a qualifying year in a graduate program.
-In the major program more emphasis is placed on the scientific aspects of education and training, while a concentration in biology is aimed at providing a broad general education in arts and sciences.

-The following schemes are recommended by the Department for biology students doing the general science degree, the degree with a major, or an honors degree.
+- interson, Professor - Professors - SERC University Fellow - Biology Department offers programs to fulfill the recomments of the following degrees: - general degree of Bachelor of Science with a contration in biology, - degree of Bachelor of Science with a major in biology - me degree of Bachelor of Science with honors in biology. - Example 2 (b) (c) (c) - Example 2 Fore program for biology majors consists of Bio 111.0 or 5 Grade XII Biology (or equivalent); Bio 204.0; 205.0; and 308.2. - intending to take an honors degree in biology should the chairperson or a member of the department before ing registration. - call properties a concentration in biology should be able cal or health science fields after appropriate on-job Students finishing a major in biology should be of undertaking graduate level work in biology either her year of honors work or after a qualifying year in a program.
+In the major program more emphasis is the scientific aspects of education and training, while the stand sciences. - The clowing schemes are recommended by the department for abudents doing the general science degree, the degree abujor, or an honors degree.

-Scheme A: General Science Degree with Biology Concentration
+Sector A: General Science Degree with Biology Concentration